 From the TAP Leadership Team

-Healthcare continues to transition to value-based care and pay-for-performance agreements with payers, and their need for quality and process improvement continue to grow.
-Healthcare workers need change making capability – from process and quality improvement to advanced use of analytics and helping build new worker and patient behaviors – and we are expanding our efforts to help build capacity in these critical areas.
+Healthcare continues to transition to value-based care and pay-for-performance agreements with payers, and their need for quality and process improvement continues to grow.
+Healthcare workers need change-making capability – from process and quality improvement to advanced use of analytics and helping build new worker and patient behaviors – and we are expanding our efforts to help build capacity in these critical areas.

 These programs are making a difference in Indiana.
-In the past year, manufacturers that engaged with the TAP program reported the creation or retention of 3,186 jobs, increased or retained sales of $396.1 million, cost savings of $69.5 million, and investments of $65.8 million.
+In the past year, manufacturers that engaged with the TAP program reported the creation or retention of 5,347 jobs, increased or retained sales of $1.2 billion, cost savings of $60.7 million, and investments of $112 million.

-Purdue TAP continues to leverage state and federal funds to help healthcare organizations transform to value-based care, and in the past year worked with 596 healthcare organizations including over 5,000 providers in several multi-state initiatives.
-And as the tremendous need for increased cyber security training and technical assistance grows, Purdue TAP is expanding our work in healthcare to other high-need areas including manufacturing and workforce development.
+Purdue TAP continues to leverage state and federal funds to help healthcare organizations transform to value-based care, and in the past year worked with 444 healthcare organizations including over 5,000 providers in several multi-state initiatives.
+And as the tremendous need for increased cybersecurity training and technical assistance grows, Purdue TAP is expanding our work in healthcare to other high-need areas including manufacturing and workforce development.

 The Purdue TAP team of industry experts, faculty, students and staff takes pride in the impact of their work throughout Indiana.
 We encourage you to explore how this program could transform your business.